Herwig9820/Justina_interpreter/README.md

   * using an OLED display with SSD1306 controller communicating over I2C as additional input device
 * Justina_TCPIP: demonstrates various Justina features, namely
   * setting up a TCP/IP server for use as an additional Justina IO channel
-  * using Justina system callbacks to maintain the TCP/IP connection, blink a heartbeat led and set status leds to indicate the TCP/IP connection state
+  * using Justina system callbacks to maintain the TCP/IP connection, blink a heartbeat LED and set status LEDs to indicate the TCP/IP connection state
   * using Justina user c++ functions to control the TCP/IP connection from within Justina

 # Justina language examples
 A few Justina language example files are provided in the repository folder 'extras/Justina_language_examples'.
 These text files obey the 8.3 file format, to make them compatible with the Arduino SD card file system.
-Also, they all have the '.jus' extension: opening these files in Notepad++ will automatically invoke Justina language highlighting (if the the Justina language extension is installed).
+Also, they all have the '.jus' extension: opening these files in Notepad++ will automatically invoke Justina language highlighting (if the Justina language extension is installed).

 ![image](https://github.com/Herwig9820/Justina_interpreter/assets/74488682/f8e80375-9b27-4d3e-8fe0-ad082e6a198b)